Skip to main content

 IT requirements to join our courses:

 All students are required to bring to class a fully-charged laptop (with audio and video) and headphones to ensure full participation and access to course materials and a more valuable student experience.
 A reliable internet connection is required (this is provided by UCC for on-campus students).
 You should download Microsoft Teams to your laptop before starting your course.
-UCC recommends the use of Chrome browser for the best interaction with all its applications.
+UCC recommends the use of Microsoft Edge browser for the best interaction with all its applications.
 Please note that a laptop is a device that is suitable for study purposes and students who use another device such as a tablet will not be able to access some functions.
 A smartphone is not considered to be a suitable device for study purposes.

 Other supports available to UCC Students whose first language is not English